-Bitget Celebrates Its 6th Anniversary, Surpassing 45 Million Users
+Bitget Celebrates Its 6Th Anniversary, Surpassing 45 Million Users

-(MENAFN- B2Press Online PR Service) Victoria, Seychelles– Bitget, the leading cryptocurrency exchange and Web3 company, proudly celebrates its 6th anniversary with a significant milestone — surpassing 45 million users worldwide, overtaking its competitors becoming the fourth largest crypto exchange by trading volume.
+(MENAFN- B2Press) Victoria, Seychelles – Bitget, the leading Cryptocurrency exchange and Web3 company, proudly celebrates its 6th anniversary with a significant milestone - surpassing 45 million users worldwide, overtaking its competitors becoming the fourth largest crypto exchange by trading volume.
 The platform boasts as the fastest growing exchange with 400% user growth since last year.

 In 2024, Bitget's user base has almost tripled, fueled by continuous innovation, enhanced user experience, and a strong commitment to security.
 In 2024, Bitget recorded significant growth in Africa (1,614%), South Asia (729%), Southeast Asia (216%).
 The earn (savings) products on Bitget show a sharp rise, a more than 600% increase from Q3 2023 to Q3 2024.
 The platform also experienced a 50% traffic increase and a net asset inflow of $700 million in H1 2024.